MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

 * Print Management settings in the PrintMgmtSettings and PrintMgmtDocInstance tables.
 * Environment-specific records in the SysServerConfig, SysServerSessions, SysCorpNetPrinters, SysClientSessions, BatchServerConfig, and BatchServerGroup tables.
 * Document attachments in the DocuValue table.
-* All users except for the administrator are disabled.
+* All users except for the administrator will be unavailable.
 * All batch jobs are set to Withhold status.

 ### Environment administrator
-The System Administrator account in the target environment (UserId of 'Admin') is reset to the value found in the web.config on the target.
+The System Administrator account in the target environment (UserId of 'Admin') is reset to the value found in the web.config file on the target.
 This should be the same value as that of the Administrator from Lifecycle Services.
 To preview which account this will be, visit your target sandbox **Environment Details** page in LCS.
 The value of the **Environment Administrator** field that was selected when the environment was first deployed is updated to be the System Administrator in the transactional database.
 This also means that the tenant of the environment will be that of the Environment Administrator.

-If you have used the Admin User Provisioning Tool on your environment to change the web.config to a different value, it may not match what is in Lifecycle Services.
+If you have used the Admin User Provisioning Tool on your environment to change the web.config file to a different value, it may not match what is in Lifecycle Services.
 If you require a different account to be used, you will need to deallocate and delete the target sandbox, and redeploy selecting another account.
 After this, you can perform another refresh database action to restore the data.

 ### Conditions of a database refresh
 Here is the list of requirements and conditions of operation for a database refresh: